Image 1 of 1

 A PERIOD OF JUVENILE PROSPERITY - Mike Brodie

-At the age of 17, Mike Brodie took his first train near his home in Pensacola, Florida, thinking he would be visiting a friend in Mobile, Alabama.
+At age 17, Mike Brodie boarded his first train near his home in Pensacola, Florida, thinking he was going to visit a friend in Mobile, Alabama.
 Instead, the train went in the opposite direction to Jacksonville, FL.
-A few days later, Brodie took the same train home, returning to where he'd started.
-Nonetheless, this triggered something, and Brodie began traveling the U.S. by any means that were free - walking, hitchhiking and jumping off the train.
-Shortly afterwards, Brodie found a Polaroid camera wedged behind a car seat.
-With no formal training in photography, the instant camera was an opening for Brodie to document his experiences.
-To keep in touch with his community of travelers, Brodie shared his photos on various websites, earning the nickname The Polaroid Kidd [sic].
-When the Polaroid film he used was discontinued, Brodie switched to 35mm film and a sturdy 1980s camera.
-Brodie spent years crisscrossing the United States amassing a collection, now considered one of the most impressive archives of American travel photography.
-Asked about his approach to travel and photography, Brodie said: sometimes I get on the train in the wrong direction or... whatever happens, a picture will come out, so it doesn't matter where I end up.
+A few days later, Brodie took the same train back home, and he ended up right back where he started.
+Nevertheless, this sparked something, and Brodie began traveling across the United States by any means available—walking, hitchhiking, and hopping on trains.
+Shortly thereafter, Brodie found a Polaroid camera tucked behind a car seat.
+With no formal training in photography, the instant camera became a way for Brodie to document his experiences.
+To stay in touch with his community of travelers, Brodie shared his photos on various websites and thus earned the nickname The Polaroid Kidd [sic].
+When the Polaroid film he was using was discontinued, Brodie switched to mm film mm a rugged camera from the 1980s.
+Brodie spent years crisscrossing the United States to amass a collection now considered one of the most impressive archives of American travel photography.
+When asked about his approach to travel and photography, Brodie said: “Sometimes I take the train in the wrong direction or… whatever happens, a photo will come out of it, so it doesn’t matter where I end up.”

 Published by Twin Palms Publishers, 2012